GET ORDAINED

 We believe that all adults have the right to marry, and that they have the right to choose who performs their ceremony.
 Making the prison wedding process less mysterious to AMM Ministers helps to bring compassion, patience, understanding, celebration, and love to inmates and their families, so they can have the weddings and marriages they deserve!

 We must stress this point: This article is only an introduction.
 It’s not legal advice.
 Each state and prison system have their own procedures, so it’s essential that you contact them directly for the most up-to-date instruction.
-The goal of this article is to introduce the process, and give you the tools and direction to research, plan, and officiate your own wedding ceremony.
+The goal of this article is to introduce the process, and give you the tools and direction to research, plan, and officiate a wedding ceremony.

 How to officiate a wedding inside a state prison: